 For renewal applications only, the PI is required to submit a Renewal Proposal Products section through the PAMS website at https://pamspublic.science.energy.gov.
 The PI must enter into PAMS each product created during the course of the previous project period.
 Types of products include publications, intellectual property, technologies or techniques, and other products such as databases or software.
-As soon as the renewal application is assigned to a DOE Program Manager, the PI will receive an automated email from PAMS

-(SPAMS Autorephy@science.doe.gov) instructing him or her to payigate to the PAMS Task tab

-(<PAMS.Autoreply@science.doe.gov>) instructing him or her to navigate to the PAMS Task tab to complete and submit the Renewal Proposal Products.
+As soon as the renewal application is assigned to a DOE Program Manager, the PI will receive an automated email from PAMS (PAMS.Autoreply@science.doe.gov) instructing him or her to navigate to the PAMS Task tab to complete and submit the Renewal Proposal Products.
 The submitted product list will be sent for merit review as part of the application.
 The application will not be considered complete and cannot be sent for review until the product list has been submitted.